-Perhaps best known as a musician and producer, Brian Eno is also an artist, writer and musical pioneer.
-Music-wise, even if you haven't heard any of his own records, you may have heard his production contributions to albums by rock legends U2, Depeche Mode, David Bowie and Coldplay.
-Widely considered a trailblazing innovator of ambient music, Eno’s music has appeared in films (Trainspotting, Velvet Goldmine, Heat), television programs and commercials.
+Perhaps best known as a musician and producer, Brian Eno is also an artist, writer, and musical pioneer.
+Music-wise, even if you haven't heard any of his own records, you may have heard his production contributions to albums by rock legends U2, Depeche Mode, David Bowie, and Coldplay.
+Widely considered a trailblazing innovator of ambient music, Eno’s music has appeared in films (Trainspotting, Velvet Goldmine, Heat), television programs, and commercials.
 He also created the iconic Windows 95 start-up sound.

 Eno's professional music career began in London, as a member of the glam/art rock band Roxy Music, initially not appearing on stage with them at live shows, but operating the mixing desk, processing the band's sound with a VCS3 synthesizer and tape recorders, and singing backing vocals.
 He then progressed to appearing on stage as a performing member of the group, usually flamboyantly costumed.

-As Eno’s musical scope broadened, he embarked on a solo career creating four albums of largely electronically inflected pop songs – Here Come the Warm Jets, Taking Tiger Mountain (By Strategy), Another Green World and Before and After Science, though the latter two also contained a number of minimal instrumental pieces in the so-called ambient style.
+As Eno’s musical scope broadened, he embarked on a solo career creating four albums of largely electronically inflected pop songs – Here Come the Warm Jets, Taking Tiger Mountain (By Strategy), Another Green World, and Before and After Science, though the latter two also contained a number of minimal instrumental pieces in the so-called ambient style.
 Tiger Mountain contains the galloping "Third Uncle", one of Eno's best-known songs, owing in part to its later being covered by Bauhaus.

-Eno also pursues other multimedia ventures in parallel to his music career, including art installations, a column in The Observer and a column on society and innovation in Prospect magazine.
+Eno also pursues other multimedia ventures in parallel to his music career, including art installations, a column in The Observer, and a column on society and innovation in Prospect magazine.
 He also co-created "Oblique Strategies," a deck of cards in which cryptic remarks or random insights are intended to resolve dilemmas and shake up the mind in the process of producing art.
 Eno continues to collaborate with other musicians, produce records, release his own music, and write.